|Members||Service Areas||Destinations||Response Issues||Etc.|

 Established in 1968, Dig Safely New York promotes an easier, safer digging environment and serves the entire state of New York outside of Long Island and New York City, which is covered by New York City One-Call.
 The not-for profit organization, located in Syracuse, NY serves as a message handling service for member facility owners and operators, taking information about planned excavations and distributing this information to its membership.
 It is then the responsibility of each member to mark the location of their underground facilities at the excavation site.
 Dig Safely New York is not a utility and does not locate any underground facilities.

-Call center operators at Dig Safely New York are available 24 hours a day, seven days a week to receive and process calls to the toll-free phone number (1-800-962-7962).
-With each call, Dig Safely New York notifies an average of six utility owners, saving excavators time and money!
+Customer Service Representatives are available 24 hours a day, seven days a week to receive and process emergency and regular two-ten working day notice calls to the toll free phone number at 1-800-962-7962 or via three digit dialing with the recently introduced 811 program.
+Working days are considered as Monday - Friday exclusive of public holidays.
+Regular location requests submitted on the weekends are counted as being entered on the next relevant business day.
+With each call, Dig Safely New York, notifies an average of six utility owners, saving excavators time and money!

 Prevent damages to underground facilities and protect the public through education and quality communication with excavators, underground facility operators and designers in an efficient, courteous and cost effective manner while complying with governing regulations.